 Over 500 high school and college campuses later, my speaking career continues to be one of the most rewarding parts of my career.
 I love meeting people and hearing their stories.
 I speak to middle school students, high school students, college students, parents, teachers, staff, adminstrators, professionals, and adults of all ages.
 I love helping people get comfortable with the uncomfortable (watch my TEDx talk for more about this).
 My shows are energetic, intense, funny, personal, interactive, and unpredictable (I take questions live via text during the show).
 Speaking and writing helps me spot trends and see patterns I can include in my books.
 I focus on life transitions, risk-taking, grit, resiliency, rejection, success, happiness, parenting, and passion.

 My personal love story is filled risk, rejection, and happiness.
 I met my wife at the UPS store while making copies (the entire story is in the book).
 After our third date, I realized she had actually rejected me on an online dating site.
 We met again by coincidence and fell in love.
 We're still married.
 I still like her.
 Like is way more important than love.
 Getting Naked breaks down dating and relationships and offers a new approach to taking risks and finding love.

-You'll probably see me in an airport at some point (I'll be carrying a guitar).
+You'll probably see me in an airport at some point.
 If you see me, say hello.
 I would LOVE to visit with you.
 Then we'll go wherever we are supposed to go.
 You can follow me on Twitter @HarlanCohen and on Facebook www.Facebook.com/HelpMeHarlan, but please don't follow me around the airport.
 If you have questions or need advice please write me here.